sorcerykid/safety_deposit/README.txt

 Safety Deposit integrates with the Simple Cipher Mod to provide an additional layer of security for itemstack metadata via block-chain encryption.

-Since container inventories are sent to every connected client, it is entirely possible either client-side modding or local map-saving to examine the contents of locked chests, mailboxes, etc. This has the potential to expose sensitive personal information, as in the case of written books which are often used for communication between players.
+Since container inventories are sent to every connected client, it is possible to use either client-side modding or local map-saving to examine the contents of locked chests, mailboxes, etc. This has the potential to expose sensitive personal information, as in the case of written books which are often used for communication between players.